Iris orchioides: Taxonomy

-It is commonly called the 'orchid iris'.

-It is called 'Ukrop' in its native Kazakh.
+In English, Iris orchioides is commonly called the 'orchid iris'.
+It is called "Ukrop" in its native Kazakh.

-It was first published and described by (French botanist) Élie-Abel Carrière in 'Revue Horticole'(Paris) in 1880).
+It was first published and described by French botanist Élie-Abel Carrière in 'Revue Horticole' (Paris) in 1880).
 It was listed in 1995 in 'Vascular plants of Russia and adjacent states (the former USSR)' by Czerepanov, S. K.

 Iris orchioides is an accepted name by the RHS.

 It is often mistakenly, to be a yellow form of Iris bucharica or Iris tienshanica (a synonym of Iris loczyi (Kanitz.)) also from Kazakhstan).

-'Iris orchioides var. caerulea' (Baker) is a synonym of Iris vicaria (Vved.).
+Iris orchioides var. caerulea (Baker) is a synonym of Iris vicaria (Vved.).

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 2 October 2014.

 It is listed in the Encyclopedia of Life.

-Iris orchioides is an accepted name by the RHS.

 Distribution and habitat

 It is native to temperate Asia.

 Range

 It is found in the mountains of Central Asia.

 It has been found in Tashkent in Uzbekistan and Kyrgyzstan.